Resuming In-Person Therapy

-What can I do to prepare for reopening my practice and resume “in-person” therapy?
+What can I do to prepare for reopening my practice and resume in-person therapy?
 This question is at an ultimate rise among mental health professionals.
-It has been about 6 months since states began to lift the “stay at home order”.
-As a result, many are desiring to regain some normalcy in their lives that includes being face to face.
+It has been about 6 months since states began to lift stay-at-home orders.
+As a result, many are desiring to regain some normalcy in their lives that includes being face-to-face.

-With all the information at your disposal, it can be overwhelming figuring out where to begin in making such a transition.
-Moreover, we understand and want to provide you with a framework to get you started on your journey.
-One that weighs the pros and cons and provides a starting place to move forward.
+With all the information at your disposal, it can be overwhelming to figure out where to begin in making such a transition.
+Moreover, we understand and want to provide you with a framework to get you started on your journey — one that weighs the pros and cons and provides a starting place to move forward.

-In most cases, it was with minimal consideration clinicians were forced to abruptly transition to TeleMental Health services.
+In most cases, it was with minimal consideration that clinicians were forced to abruptly transition to telemental health services.
 Now having adjusted to the change, many have come to enjoy the flexibility of working remotely.

 While there are recommendations to continue providing therapy remotely to reduce transmission, it is not mandatory.
 Resuming “in-person” therapy is within the scope of legal and ethical guidelines.
-With the stipulation that each provider has a plan in place and follows local, state, and federal guidelines established.
+Providers who choose to do so should plan ahead and stay up-to-date with local, state, and federal guidelines.

-As mentioned above, having a plan is key to resuming “in-person” therapy.
-To emphasize, here are the Top 5 considerations we found to be most critical to making the best decision for you and your practice.
+As mentioned above, having a plan is key to resuming in-person therapy.
+Here are a fewconsiderations critical to making the best decision for you and your practice.

 1. Start with You!

 It is imperative that you start with yourself in considering the change.
 Process through your feelings, discomforts, and risks.
-With this in mind, consider the boundaries and what would make you most confident and effective as you take steps forward.
-There is no guarantee that you will not contract the virus from a client.
-However, the probability increases as does your exposure to other people.
+With this in mind, consider the boundaries that would make you the most confident and effective as you take steps forward.

 The same compassion you extend to your clients, you must first extend to yourself.
-Additionally, we are always reminded of this truth when we take a flight, “Put Your Air Mask on First”.
-You must help yourself first before you can help anyone else and your clients will be better off if you do so.
+We are always reminded of this truth when we take a flight — “Put Your Air Mask on First.”
+You must help yourself first before you can help anyone else.
+Your clients will be better off if you do so.

-Assess the needs of your business.
+Assess the needs of your therapy business.
 Specifically, be secure in what your needs are personally and as a business owner.
-This can empower you in maintaining a practice that operates successful.
+This can empower you in maintaining a practice that operates successfully.

 - Consider the dynamics of your practice.
 The route you take will look quite different as a solo practitioner than if you are in a group practice.
 Creating a schedule and following social distancing protocols will depend on the traffic within the practice.
 Consider the type of therapy you provide and how it will impact social distancing.